rduvignau/metaextract/README.md

 videos in real-time.
 In Proceedings of the Seventh ACM on Conference on Data and Application Security and Privacy, pages 361–368, 2017._
 * **SVT**: You can download the original dataset there: https://drive.google.com/file/d/13ez6D9axWs-F-0xiHMnl91VI_pqr-grf/view?usp=sharing (updated datasets, and also including only videos accessible outside Sweden can be accessed there: https://github.com/embeage/streaming-identification)
   - Reference: _M.
 Björklund, M. Julin, P. Antonsson, A. Stenwreth, M. Åkvist, T. Hjalmarsson, and R. Duvignau, “I see what you’re watching on your streaming service: Fast identification of dash encrypted network traces,” in 2023 20th IEEE Annual Consumer Communication & Networking Conference (CCNC).
-IEEE, 2023, forthcoming._
+IEEE, 2023, pp. 1116-1122._

 Once downloaded in the same folder, you can generate the metainformation databases as follows:
 ```sh